 Director: Martha Schoolman

-Matha is a professor of US literature in the English Department at FIU and a lifelong progressive Democrat.
+Martha is a professor of US literature in the English Department at FIU and a lifelong progressive Democrat.
 A 1988 graduate of Palmetto High School, Martha returned to the area in 2014 to work at FIU.
-In politics, she particularly enjoys door-to-door canvassing and sharing her opinions on the blog 644Dems.org.
+In politics, she particularly enjoys door-to-door canvassing and plans to canvass in Coral Gables in 2022.
 Outside of politics, she is active in Jewish Voice for Peace-South Florida and enjoys running and yoga.
 She lives with her wife and their teenaged daughter who attends Miami-Dade Public Schools.

 Director: Janet Stearns

 A lifelong Democrat and native New Yorker, Janet is a graduate of Yale University and its law school and is now the Dean of Students and Lecturer in Law at the University of Miami Law School.
 Janet is the past president of the Yale College Democrats, held elected office in New Haven, and has been employed by many Democratic campaigns over the years.
 She is also the proud mother of twin sons, Justin (a 2020 graduate of Haverford College) and Gabriel (a 2020 graduate of Boston University).

 Linda and her husband moved to Coral Gables to be near their son and his family (three grandchildren), spending most of the year in Florida and remaining months in Minnesota, where their daughter and three grandchildren live.
 Trained as a lawyer and political scientist, Linda spent her career in both the private sector (including 17 years at Eli Lilly and Co. working primarily in international tax compliance) and non-profits (universities, schools - teaching and administration - and community organizations).
 She is widely traveled and multi-lingual.
 In her free time, Linda likes music (all kinds - especially classical and world music), reading, writing, cooking, swimming, yoga, qi gong and tai chi.